Ruler10123/Youtube_SEO_Description_Converter/README.md

 ---

-## Why I built this
+## Why I built this (ง'̀-'́)ง

 I’m running content creation workflows for the **Meloy Engineering Entrepreneurship** channel, and part of the job is optimizing videos for clarity, accessibility, and reach.

 Manually doing this for each video:

-* wastes time
+- wastes time
-* introduces inconsistencies
+- introduces inconsistencies
-* slows down creativity
+- slows down creativity

 This project was a chance to learn:

-* distributed design
+- distributed design
-* GPU inference optimization
+- GPU inference optimization
-* API + microservice patterns
+- API + microservice patterns
-* how to architect efficient workflows
+- how to architect efficient workflows
-* how to build production-adjacent tools
+- how to build production-adjacent tools
-* how to automate repetitive tasks in content pipelines
+- how to automate repetitive tasks in content pipelines

 It’s both practical and exploratory, and something I can iterate on and improve.

 ---

-## Current Features
+## Current Features (͡ ͡° ͜ つ ͡͡°)

-* Convert video to audio
+- Convert video to audio
-* Transcribe audio to text
+- Transcribe audio to text
-* Optional transcript with timestamps
+- Optional transcript with timestamps
-* Simple folder-based processing
+- Simple folder-based processing

 ---

-## Planned Pipeline
+## Planned Pipeline (づ｡◕‿‿◕｡)づ

 1. **video → audio → transcript (with timestamps)**
 2. **LLM processing** for descriptions, keywords, SEO text